dialvarezs/nanopore-analyses-data-en/content/3-quality-control-and-filters.md

 [Repository](https://github.com/s-andrews/FastQC) || [Oficial website](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/) || [Documentation](https://dnacore.missouri.edu/PDF/FastQC_Manual.pdf)

-FastQC is a versatile tool that simplifies the process of obtaining quality metrics from fastq files.
+FastQC is a versatile tool that simplifies the process of obtaining quality metrics from fASTQ files.
 It supports inputs in `.fastq`, `.bam`, or `.sam` formats.
 After processing, FastQC produces an HTML report, wherein each quality metric is presented as a module and assigned a status—Approved, Warning, or Fail—based on the quality assessment.
 These status indicators are calibrated primarily for data from second-generation sequencing platforms, known for their high-quality outputs, specially directed towards Whole Genome Sequencing (WGS).
 As a result, when analyzing data from long-read technologies such as Nanopore sequencing, it is common to see modules marked as failed.
 Consequently, it is essential to have a good understanding of your data's nature and to interpret the FastQC metrics with the sequencing technology's characteristics in mind.

 FastQC provides the following modules for analyzing sequencing data quality: